MC-kit/xpypact/README.rst

 Description
 -----------

-The module loads FISPACT JSON output as xarray dataset.
+The module loads FISPACT JSON output files and converts to Polars dataframes with minor data normalization.
 This allows efficient data extraction and aggregation.
+Multiple JSON files can be combined using simple additional identification for different FISPACT runs.
+So far we use just two-dimensional identification by material and case.
+The case usually identifies certain neutron flux.

 Implemented functionality
 -------------------------